 Upon request from our external auditors, we set up yearly discussions before implementation of audits.
-Our president, vice presidents, chief financial director and a few other members, including full-time A & S Board Members, participate.
+Our president, vice presidents, chief financial director and a few other members participate.
+Access requests from external auditors should be received primarily by a full-time A & S Board Member to ensure time for a meeting to be allocated and for the meeting to be implemented.
+A full-time A & S Board Member attends each meeting.
 We set up meetings at other times as requested.

-(iii) Ensure adequate coordination between external auditors and each of the A & S Board Members (including attendance at A & S Board Meetings), the internal audit department and outside directors; and
+(iii) Ensure adequate coordination between external auditors and each of the A & S Board Members (including attendance at A & S Board Meetings), the internal audit department and outside directors;